fabanc/wab-multipoint-editor/README.md

 ## How to deploy?

 In order to use that widget, copy the folder MultiPoint editor in you web app builder folder, under client\stemapp\widgets.

+# How to use.

+When the widget is open click on the multipoint layer that needs to be edited, in order to select a graphic.
+Once the graphic is selected, feature action commande will be enables.
+You can move vertices, delete vertices, add vertices on an existing geometry using the action in the drop down list.
+The delete button will delete the whole geometry, no just the vertex.
+In order to stop editing a geometry and work on another feature, you need to click the stop edit button.